Caroline Bowen PhD Speech-Language Pathologist

 Clinical Practice in Wentworth Falls NSW June 2004 - August 2011

-The scene changed in June 2004 when she and her husband, Don Bowen, relocated and Caroline commenced her solo speech pathology practice in the Blue Mountains village of Wentworth Falls.
-This allowed more time for Caroline to pursue her interest in writing and to present Continuing Professional Development (CPD) Events, while continuing to treat children with a range of communication issues.
+The scene changed in June 2004 when Caroline and her husband, Don Bowen, relocated and Caroline commenced a solo speech pathology practice in the beautiful Blue Mountains village of Wentworth Falls.
+This allowed more time for Caroline to pursue her interest in writing and presenting Continuing Professional Development (CPD) Events, while continuing to treat children with a range of communication issues.

 Continuing Professional Development

-Since 2005 Caroline has had the pleasure and challenge of presenting invited CPD events to SLPs/SLTs and students in cities and towns in all states and territories of Australia and in many other countries including Canada, England, Hong Kong, Ireland (Éire), Malaysia, New Zealand, Northern Ireland, the Philippines, Portugal, Singapore, South Africa, and the United States.
+Since 2005 Caroline has had the honour, pleasure and challenge of presenting invited Continuing Professional development (CPD) events to SLPs/SLTs and students in cities and towns in all six states (NSW, QLD, SA, TAS, VIC, WA) and two territories (ACT, NT) of Australia and in twenty-one other countries: Canada, Denmark, England, Hong Kong, Iceland, India, Indonesia, Ireland (Éire), Malaysia, New Zealand, Northern Ireland, Norway, Pakistan, the Philippines, Portugal, Scotland, Singapore, South Africa, Turkey, the United Arab Emirates, and the United States.

-Caroline writes Webwords, the Internet column in the Journal of Clinical Practice in Speech-Language Pathology (formerly ACQ).
-IJSLP is Speech Pathology Australia's clinical and professional journal, published three times a year.
+Caroline wrote Webwords, the Internet column in the Journal of Clinical Practice in Speech-Language Pathology (formerly ACQ).
+JCPSLP is Speech Pathology Australia's clinical and professional journal, published three times a year.

-Webwords addresses a gamut of SLP/SLT topics and appeared in every issue of ACQ from 1999 to 2011, and each issue of JCPSLP since March 2012.
+Webwords addresses a gamut of SLP/SLT topics and appeared in every issue of ACQ from 1999 to 2011 (Webwords 1 to 41), and each issue of JCPSLP from March 2012 to July 2018 (Webwords 42 to 61).
+All the columns are here, in pdf and https format.

 2007 French translation of Bowen, 1998

-After years of collaboration with, and hard work by Rachel Fortin, a French translation of Bowen, 1998 was published in Montreal, Canada as Bowen, 2007.
+After years of collaboration with, and hard work by Rachel Fortin, a French translation of Bowen, 1998 was published in Montreal, Canada as Bowen & Fortin, 2007.

 Curiously, sales of the popular French translation, Les difficultés phonologiques chez l'enfant: Guide à l’intention des familles, des enseignantes et des intervenantes en petite enfance, far exceed those of the original English version.